Spacial/awesome-csirt/README.md

 - [Beta](https://github.com/DidierStevens/Beta): Beta versions of Didier Stevens's software
 - [MaxMind ASN Importer](https://github.com/CiscoSE/MaxmindAsnImporter): This is a script to import MaxMind ASN data into Tags (Host Groups) within Stealthwatch Enterprise, allowing for more granular tuning and identification of network flows.
 - [SubSeven is Back](https://www.sub7crew.org/): The legendary SubSeven returns with a fan-made version that delivers a retro remote control experience with no loss of functionality and no external dependencies required.
+- [Detect It Easy](https://github.com/horsicq/Detect-It-Easy): Program for determining types of files for Windows, Linux and MacOS.
+[DIE Engine](https://github.com/horsicq/DIE-engine)
+- [Ronin](https://ronin-rb.dev/) is a free and Open Source Ruby toolkit for security research and development.
+Ronin contains many different CLI commands and Ruby libraries for a variety of security tasks, such as encoding/decoding data, filter IPs/hosts/URLs, querying ASNs, querying DNS, HTTP, scanning for web vulnerabilities, spidering websites, install 3rd party repositories of exploits and/or payloads, run exploits, write new exploits, managing local databases, fuzzing data, and much more.

 ### Note-taking

 - [Awesome note-taking apps for hackers !](https://github.com/nil0x42/awesome-hacker-note-taking)
 - [SwiftnessX](https://github.com/ehrishirajsharma/SwiftnessX): A cross-platform note-taking & target-tracking app for penetration testers.